Msmsfnet: a multi-stream and multi-scale fusion net for edge detection: Experiments

 \subsection{Implementation details}

-The proposed msmsfnet is implemented using the PyTorch library, and trained from scratch using the Adam optimizer~\cite{Adam}.
+The proposed msmsfnet is implemented using the PyTorch library, and trained from scratch using the Adam optimizer.
 The weights of all convolutional layers are randomly initialized using the Xavier uniform distribution and the biases are all initialized to 0.
 Weight decay is set to $10^{-12}$.
 The mini-batch size for training is set to 6.
-The learning rate is initialized to $10^{-4}$, and decreased by 10 after a fixed number of epochs (10 for the BIPEDv2 dataset, 20 for the BSDS500 dataset, and 20 for the NYUDv2 dataset).
-The maximum numner of epochs to train is set to 15 for the BIPEDv2 dataset, and 25 for the BSDS500 and NYUDv2 dataset.
+The learning rate is initialized to $10^{-4}$, and decreased by 10 after a fixed number of epochs (10 for the BIPEDv2 dataset, 20 for the BSDS500, NYUDv2 and the simulated SAR dataset).
+The maximum number of epochs to train is set to 15 for the BIPEDv2 dataset, and 25 for the BSDS500, NYUDv2 and the simulated SAR dataset.
 The optimal performance obtained by each method during training is reported in the following.
+The implementation details of the pre-training and fine-tuning experiment on the BSDS500 dataset can be found in Subsection~\ref{pre_fine}.